jeremyschulman/slackapptk/README.md

 these widgets will be depreciated_

+# NOTE: Slack Client 2.9.1 Release Available

+If you are looking to develop on the Slack Client 2.9.1 release, please use the branch `dev_2_9_1`.

 # TLDR; See working example

 The documentation for using `slackapptk` is currently under development.
 That